edufford/CarND-MPC-Project-P10/Reflection.md

 7. **Change in sequential throttle (acceleration) actuations** - to smooth out changes in acceleration/braking

-The model can compensate well for the expected 100 ms actuator latency using the state estimation method described in the previous MPC preprocessing section above, but in order for the motion model equations to be accurate, the steering needs to stay within the region of stable tire dynamics that are not included in the equations.
+The model can compensate well for the expected 100ms actuator latency using the state estimation method described in the previous [MPC preprocessing section](#Polynomial-Fitting-and-MPC-Preprocessing) above, but in order for the motion model equations to be accurate, the steering needs to stay within the region of stable tire dynamics that are not included in the equations.
 Because of this, the cost term #5 for absolute steering angle is heavily weighted to keep steering angles as small as possible.

 ## Simulation Result